I wish, Would, and If Only in Conditionals

 The speaker regrets not listening to the advice in the past and reflects on the possible avoidance of the current situation if they had followed the advice.

-Expressing Wish for the Future (Future Unreal Conditionals):
+Expressing a Wish for the Future (Future Unreal Conditionals):

 I wish I could travel the world someday.

-The speaker expresses a desire or hope for future possibilities, such as traveling the world.
+The speaker expresses a desire or hope for future possibilities, such as travelling the world.

 If only I could speak fluent Spanish, I would be able to communicate with more people.